SergioCaptio/bincount/readme.md

 ### How does it compare to Beancount?
  - ignores correctly transactions flagged with **!** or **P**.
  - no *metatag* support. it's a text file, use a search utility.
- - force strict mode for default currency (transactions must balance).
+ - force strict mode for operating currency (transactions must balance).
- - only two commodity positions (instead of 3) + the default currency position.
+ - only two commodity positions (instead of 3) + the operating currency position.
    [^](beancount.github.io/docs/beancount_language_syntax.html#reducing-positions)
- - supports **pad** directive for account in default currency (but it does not insert a new transaction).
+ - supports **pad** directive for account in operating currency (but it does not insert a new transaction).
- - requires **open** directive for accounts, and **price** directive in default currency.
+ - requires **open** directive for accounts, and **price** directive with conversion rate in operating currency.

 ### Why my Accounts and Currencies names are no longer capitalized?
 I don't care, Nim-lang doesn't care, and Bincount doesn't care